valentinoli/ada-2019-project-adagio/MinorAssumptions.md

 * "Game" meat was excluded; while it was not an insignificant amount of meat produced (1891 tonnes in 2017), there is no way of knowing what animals this meat came from, so it is useless for our analysis.
 * Rabbit meat was excluded because we do not have a value of carbon emissions for it or any similar animal (the same reason why it was excluded from Impex data), but it was a small amount of meat (971 tonnes in 2017) so it will not greatly skew the analysis.
 * According to the FAO metadata, `"Data relate to animals slaughtered within national boundaries, irrespective of their origin."` This means that if we chose to analyze our data with the country-specific emissions for meats, our analysis may be wildly inaccurate due to there being carbon-influencing events which are beyond the reach of our data.
 Luckily this does not pose an issue when using global average emissions values for meats, but it does impede any more specific analysis.
-* From the metadata, `"Fresh, chilled or frozen.
-May include all types of poultry meat ifnational statistics do not report separate data."`
+* From the metadata, the definition for chicken meat is `"Fresh, chilled or frozen.
+May include all types of poultry meat if national statistics do not report separate data."` When we downloaded the meat production data from FAO, we noticed that there was zero production of duck and goose meat.
+This would indicate that Switzerland combines all domestic birds under the `chicken` category.
+We assumed that this was the case since that seemed more likely than Switzerland not producing any poultry meat other than chicken.
+Due to this, we combined meat from all domestic birds (ducks, geese, turkeys, and chickens) into one category and labeled it as `chicken`.

-**Change this^ later to match with below**
+**Seafood**
-**Finish the FAO notes and assumptions**
+The FAO data on seafood production had to be harvested from another site than where the rest of the production data was obtained from ([FAO fishery data](http://www.fao.org/fishery/statistics/global-commodities-production/query/en)).
+The data indicated that Switzerland produces fish, but there was no data available for production of other seafood from Switzerland.
+We assumed that, since Switzerland is landlocked, the only seafood it produces are lake fish, and the other values were nonexistent because they were zero.
+While the data provided were separated into one amount for freshwater fish and one amount for partly-fresh/partly-saltwater fish, we combined this into a single category and considered it simply as "fish".

 The following assumptions, choices, and aggregations were made when merging Impex, FAO, and carbon intensities data.
 **Animal Products**